 The following table shows all possible entries of the lui.ini file for the Maestro User Interface component.
 For any entry that is missing in the INI-file, the corresponding default value is assumed.
-Changes in INI files require a restart of the affected component in order to take effect.
+Changes in INI files require a restart of the component to take effect.